tfulanchan/tfulanchan/README.md

 ) ![git](https://camo.githubusercontent.com/97355a4f48ed3fe5d9763f1d151b4b9716c0e444461c9b54512042336886ba7e/68747470733a2f2f736b696c6c69636f6e732e6465762f69636f6e733f693d676974
 ) ![vscode](https://camo.githubusercontent.com/a84b921a468b7756774d8cdbefeaf74db66bd4452392162b76b9845cd7f58301/68747470733a2f2f736b696c6c69636f6e732e6465762f69636f6e733f693d7673636f6465
 )
+I'm a junior software developer focused on web development with Vue and React.

+- 🚀 I love using public cloud.
+AWS and Azure are my favorites
+- 🧠 I'm currently learning Vue/Nuxt, React/Next, and mobile app developemnt
+- 🤝 I'm open to collaborating on web and software development
+- ⚡ I like reading research papers and using Visual Studio Code
+- 🌍 I enjoy traveling for work
+- 🌱 I was authorized by King Fahd Quran Complex of Ministry of Islamic Affairs of Saudi Arabia to maintain the [electronic versions](https://github.com/tfulanchan/complex) of two publications in Chinese

 <!--
 **tfulanchan/tfulanchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.